 Fred Iutzi, Illinois Institute for Rural Affairs, Western Illinois University, 8:00 AM - PDF

-Mel Nickerson, Illinois Energy & Recycling Office, Illinois Dept. of Commerce and Economic Opportunity, 8:30 AM - PDF
+Mel Nickerson, IL Energy & Recycling Office, IL Dept. of Commerce and Economic Opportunity, 8:30 AM - PDF

 Susan Hedman, Environmental Protection Agency Region 5, 3:15 PM - PDF